-This command is available for physical port configuration.
-This command is used to select the optional TLVs to be transmitted.
+This command is only available for physical port interface configuration.

+Use this command to select the optional TLVs to be transmitted.
 If the optional TLVs advertisement is selected, they will be encapsulated in the LLDPDU and sent to other devices.